lennysh/aap-casc-demo/README.md

 ## ⚙️ How It Works

-This tool provides two main wrapper scripts, `aapexport.sh` and `aapimport.sh`, which are the easiest way to get started.
+This tool provides two main wrapper scripts, `export.sh` and `import.sh`, which are the easiest way to get started.

-These scripts are user-friendly wrappers for the underlying Ansible playbooks (`aapexport.yml` and `aapimport.yml`).
+These scripts are user-friendly wrappers for the underlying Ansible playbooks (`export.yml` and `import.yml`).
 They automatically:
 1. Read your environment's credentials.
 2. Validate your command-line tags.
 3. Run the correct Ansible playbook using **`ansible-navigator`**.